RSM (Reliability, Scalability, Maintainability) - tradeoff exists between each

 We use a DB Proxy

 server in such a case.
 Reads are directed to the old DB, writes to both old and new.
 Any views needed are present in the proxy server.
-Rest of the steps remains the same.
+Rest of the steps remain the same.

 It requires two restarts though - one to point services to DB Proxy and other is to point services to AWS when we’re done with the migration.

-Logs and Metrics: centralized logs with trace and gather metrics in a timeseries DB
+Treat logs as a continuous stream: centralized logs with trace and gather metrics in a timeseries DB

 Anomaly Detection: detecting faults